robbintt/outlines/references/spacemacs.md

   - looks like highlight and <|> indent by 4 spaces in html extension files... not sure how it varies by file extension
   - we want this to be 2 spaces by default and 4 spaces in the .py file extension
   - indentation with the tab also does not always work, it seems to try to force a style from somewhere, tab does not always have an effect

+  - html specific
     - tab seems to add spaces when it allows input... this should not follow complex rules, tab should just put 2 spaces in regardless
+    - in html when exiting insert mode, it seems to do some postprocessing on my editing, visual mode gets weird
+    - things in html mode are generally not working, especially with regards to <tab> <esc> <dj> and similar

 # Done